ltubia/run_analysis/README.md

 It generates a tidy text file based on data collected from the accelerometers from the Samsung Galaxy S smartphone calculating average of all measures by each activity and subjects according to "Getting and cleaning Data" course project requirements.

 #### Steps for testing it:
-It's not necessary to download file and unzip it before executing this code, as it does both steps automatically and manipulate zip file in local work directory.
+It's not necessary to download Samsung source file and unzip it before executing this code, as it does both steps automatically and manipulate zip file in local work directory.

 *Load code:*
 ```